YoungChulDK/DTU-HPC-Setup/README.md

 **Transfer files using FileZilla**

+Use Quickconnect (Top bar) and enter the following.

 **Host:** transfer.gbar.dtu.dk, **Username:** sXXXXXX (Your DTU Student ID), **Password:** (Your DTU password), **Port:** (Any, example: 22)

 It will direct you to your personal part of the drive, create a new folder here to start a project.